 H-1 regulations impose restrictions on the use of H-1 status by physicians with patient care responsibilities over 20% of FTE.
 Although there are limited exceptions for physicians who have passed all three parts of the Medical Licensing Exams or who graduated from a US medical school, preliminary preparations require six months of lead time, and significant complicating factors remain for placing physicians off-site.
 The use of O-1 status is recommended for Stanford clinical faculty.

-We cannot begin working on the H-1B until we receive the approved workflow transaction, which is initiated by the Stanford department.
+We cannot begin working on the H-1B until we receive an approved workflow transaction, which is initiated by the Stanford department, and complete, up-to-date documentation.
 Other offices, such as the Office of Postdoctoral Affairs or the Dean of Research, must first approve the transactions.
 Transactions and approvals can take a week to several weeks.
 Once we receive it, it can take another two to three weeks for the petition to be prepared and sent to USCIS.
 USCIS processing time ranges from almost six months with regular processing to about three weeks with premium processing, an optional service available at extra charge payable to USCIS.

 An H-1B petition can be approved for an initial period of no more than three years.
 It can be extended as required but the maximum stay permitted in H-1B status is no more than six years.
 There is no minimum period.